 - The inner flesh was used to treat sunburns, cuts, abrasions, compound fractures, open blisters, and insect stings.

 This very small, cylindrical cactus grows to a height of 6".
-It has many 1/2-inch long hooked spines at the tips of the cactus and is surrounded by numerous, straight spines.
+It has 1/2-inch long hooked spines at the top of the cactus and the body is surrounded by numerous, straight spines.
 Their flowers are pink to lavender in color, and their spines are grayish and dense.
 The flowers are followed by small, red fruit.

 - The small red fruit is rubbed on arrowshafts to color them.